Frequently Asked Questions

 Cub Scout belt and buckle

-Do not purchase any rank (Bobcat, Lion, Tiger, Wolf, Bear or Webelos) emblems.
+Do not purchase any rank (Bobcat, Lion, Tiger, Wolf, Bear, Webelos or Arrow of Light) emblems.
 Those must be earned by the Scouts.

 Emblems may be sewn on to the shirt, or affixed with Badge Magic, available at the Scout Shop or online.
 The Scout Shop can sew the patches to the uniform at a cost per patch.